24-7 London veterinary emergency services. Call 07 848 20 03

 Additional tests can include a urine analysis, blood pressure measurement, and possibly abdominal imaging, depending on the symptoms your cat is displaying.

-Blood tests tend to be very accurate in diagnosing the disease, but sometimes, there will be a ‘false negative’ result.
+Blood tests tend to be very accurate at diagnosing the disease, but sometimes yield a ‘false negative’ result.
 This is when the cat is hyperthyroid but its thyroid hormone is suppressed to within the normal range due to other medical issues.
 For these cats, imaging and scintigraphy can be useful diagnostic tools.

 What Are the Best Treatment Options for Feline Hyperthyroidism?